Archie Kao: Film

 Kao appeared as Sebastian in Wayne Wang's Snow Flower and the Secret Fan, and starred as the main romantic lead, Jefferson, in Quentin Lee's The People I've Slept With.
 Kao also played Edwin Luke, the brother of Keye Luke in Timothy Tau's short film bio-pic Keye Luke, which premiered at the 2012 Los Angeles Asian Pacific Film Festival and which was Closing Night Film of the inaugural 2013 Seattle Asian American Film Festival.
-Kao has recently signed on to a thriller film from China entitled The Deathday Party opposite Anita Yuen, which is also being shot in the ancient Chinese Alu Caves of Yunan.
+Kao appeared in a 2014 Chinese fil, The Deathday Party opposite Anita Yuen.
+It was shot in the ancient Chinese Alu Caves of Yunnan.
 Kao played Shum in Michael Mann's film Blackhat (2015).
 Kao has also had roles in films such as The Hills Have Eyes 2 (as Han), Nomad: The Warrior (as Shangrek), When In Rome (as Nobu), and Jet Li's The One (as Woo).

 Kao provided the voice of Kenji in the videogame Need for Speed: Carbon.

 Kao wrote, directed and produced a short film entitled Initiation (2011), which starred Ashley Bell and Kao's CSI co-star Marc Vann.
 The film is about an assassin trainee (Bell) who struggles with initiation day jitters under her mentor (Vann).
 Kao also produced and starred in a short film (as Jin) directed by Jerry Chan entitled Fast Money (2006).

+In 2021, Kao starred in the holiday romance film Christmas at the Ranch with Amanda Righetti, Lindsay Wagner, Laur Allen and Dia Frampton playing the character Charles.